- The "best" vendor is the one most suited to your requirements

 Who is the Expert?

 A major concern when starting an RFP project is whether or not the RFP author is fully qualified to assess the vendors.
 Big RFP projects often involve comparing very sophisticated products or services.
 The buyer is rarely a expert in the category.
 This can seem a weakness to be exposed by sharp talking salesmen.
 A common reaction is to draft a huge RFP that asks lots of complicated questions about the product or service being procured - the assumption being that this will put the vendor salesmen on the back foot.
 It doesn't work.
-Sale teams receiving RFPs like this conclude:
+Sales teams receiving such an RFP will conclude:

 - The buyer doesn't know what they want